 To edit/remove an existing action, you can click on the displayed item to move to the Event page accordingly.

 In order to configure an event-based action for an output port, you need to determine which event you wish to be the trigger.
 The trigger event can belong to any of your registered devices.
-Visit the Event configuration page of the trigger device to set up the action.
+Visit the

 Click Add New to create a new schedule.
 A window to configure a new schedule will be popped up.